epadam/Machine-Learning-Tutorial-Demo-Resources/Natural_Language_Processing.md

 ### Dialog System (Chatbot)

 Chatbot is probably the most challenging application in NLP.
-It includes multiple NLP tasks, mostly NLU and NLG related tasks.
+It requires almost all tasks above to give smooth communicating experience.
-It ranges from simple Q&A chatbot, task specific cahtbot to open domain chatbot.
-Google Assitant and Alexa are multi-task chatbot.
+It can be simple Q&A chatbot, task specific cahtbot to open domain chatbot or all-in-one chatbot.

+A standard pipeline of chatbot is showing below.
+There are also research on end-to-end chatbot, however, it is harder to control currently.

 ##### NLU